Chart Color Schemes

 Forestdale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects likely influencing the region.
-Notable ones are Ember by Azure (formerly Augusta Parkway Estate Expansion), Logan Metro Sports Park, Banksia Rise Estate, and Loganlea Station Relocation Project.
-The following details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified seven projects that could impact this region.
+Notable initiatives include Ember by Azure (formerly Augusta Parkway Estate Expansion), Logan Metro Sports Park, Banksia Rise Estate, and Loganlea Station Relocation Project.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.